 While your ultimate goal is to save the marriage, you also need to build up yourself.
 So, as you work on communication and saving the marriage, don’t forget to save your mental health!

 Treat yourself to a spa day, go out with your friends, join a gym and get in great shape, take a cooking class.
 Do something or anything that makes you feel good.
 Your own self-confidence and independence is a great starting point to rekindle the spark in your marriage.

 Fight For The Marriage

 If your marriage is worth saving, then, above all, you’ll need to fight for it.
 If your husband doesn’t really hate you, then he’ll agree to fight to save what you’ve built as a couple.
-There are many resources out there to avoid being one of the climbing divorce statistics but you have to try.
+There are many resources out there to help bring both of you closer together and solve your marital problems.

-I wish you the best of luck!
-Hang in there, work for your marriage, and find comfort in family and friends.
+Hang in there, work on your marriage, and find comfort in family and friends.
 You can definitely find love again in your marriage.
-Believe in yourself and your marriage.
+Believe in yourself and your marriage!